“It’s not how much we give, but how much love we put into giving.”

 It might seem that larger is better, especially as by buying large packs it’s possible to give more for the same cost, but there are big difficulties with “big”:

 We try to provide a balanced range of essentials each week to visitors.
 Some have to carry them all the way home from the distribution centres, so having to carry something really heavy might mean leaving other vital items out.
-But we can’t open large packs to repackage the contents into more manageable sizes.
-That would mean handling unpackaged food, which in turn would involve the added expense of certifying volunteers, refitting the distribution centres to make them acceptable for unpackaged food handling, complying with health regulations, and dealing with inspections.
+And we can’t open large packs to repackage the contents into more manageable sizes, because that would mean handling unpackaged food, which in turn would involve the added expense of certifying volunteers, refitting the distribution centres to make them acceptable for unpackaged food handling, complying with health regulations, and dealing with inspections.

 So multi-packs that contain individually-packaged items are very welcome (like the big boxes of tea bags that contain sealed batches of forty), but huge packs of pasta, rice, or even tea bags, present us with a tough problem.